 Overall, data science (and its assorted flavours, including operational research, machine learning, business and artificial intelligence) can be applied wherever we have some relevant data at hand and there is a need to improve or understand the underlying processes.

 Miniaturisation, increased computing power, cheaper storage, and the popularity of various internet services all caused data to become ubiquitous.
-Think about how much information people consume and generate when they interact with different news feeds or social media on their phones.
+Think about how much information people consume and generate when they interact with news feeds or social media on their phones.

 performing exploratory data analysis (e.g., aggregation and visualisation),